AngusP/AngusP.github.io/_posts/2016-04-15-SDP-Firmware.md

 };
 {% endhighlight %}

-A terse yet capable `Processes` class manages these tasks, which has the advantage of abstracting control logic away from functions that make the robot do something useful, and that once you know the processes work correctly, you can be confident that any you add will do so too.
+A terse yet capable `Processes` class manages these tasks, which has the advantage of abstracting control logic away from functions that make the robot do something useful, and that once you know the process control logic functions correctly, that any processes that are later added will also be executed as expected.

 `Processes` maintains a list of pointers to these structs, and processes were run in order if `last_run + interval` is less than `millis()`.
-While it is *possible* to have a runaway condition where nothing is run on time because everything before it is taking too long, that's essentially the case where you're tying to do too much on the Arduino.
+While it is *possible* to have a runaway condition where no processes runs on time because everything before it is taking too long, that's essentially the case where you're tying to do too much on the Arduino.

 One of the key functions of processes is that they can be enabled and disabled during runtime, and that the `Processes` class provides methods for processes to mutate themselves and each-other.
 This leads to emergent Finite State Machine behaviour, with tasks like grabbing the ball and kicking being done by coding up a set of states and managing transitions between them.